 As engineers, my father and I are both problem solvers.
 We believe that facing challenges and adapting to the new is the best way to succeed amid tough times and ensure business continuity.
 My father was an ambitious young engineer when he started Shalimar Rubber & Plastic Industries in 1986.
 As was I, when I joined him in the company in 2009, with a degree in Information Technology.

 Today, Shalimar Rubber has a staff of knowledgeable and dedicated professionals, backed by sophisticated technical facilities and global supply chain infrastructure.
 Together, we design and manufacture precision and custom-moulded rubber and plastic engineering components, with a reputation for quality and service.
-Our key market is OEM customers in Australia, North America and Europe.
-Exports account for 80% of our business, with 20% domestic sales.

 In the midst of the pandemic, I joined the Walmart Vriddhi program with a goal to explore how we could further diversify the business for improved resilience.
 A key challenge for us is that our products are mostly custom manufactured.
 We need to offer standard products to gain a share of the domestic consumer market.